MicrosoftDocs/win32/desktop-src/CIMWin32Prov/win32-bus.md

 ---
-Description: 'The Win32\_Bus WMI class represents a physical bus as seen by a computer running a Windows operating system.
-Any instance of a Windows bus is a descendant (or member) of this class.'
+Description: The Win32\_Bus WMI class represents a physical bus as seen by a computer running a Windows operating system.
+Any instance of a Windows bus is a descendant (or member) of this class.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '76ba15f4-8c7b-4713-b5a2-e444fbab064a'
+ms.assetid: 76ba15f4-8c7b-4713-b5a2-e444fbab064a
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
 ms.technology:
 - cimwin32
-- 'windows-management-instrumentation'
+- windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'Win32\_Bus class'
+title: Win32\_Bus class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # Win32\_Bus class